 The Company's corporate social investment ("CSI") programme is aimed at bringing about positive social and economic changes to historically disadvantaged communities in the environments in which the Company operates.
 The Company again achieved a score of 100% for its socio-economic development in the most recent BBBEE rating.
 On an annual basis an amount of approximately 1% of the Company's pre-tax profits achieved in the previous year is set aside for this purpose.
 The areas of focus are broadly education and skills development; health and welfare; and social and community development.
-Grants are managed through the Company's Community Investment Trust.
+Grants are managed on a full-time basis through the Company's Community Investment Trust.
 This trust is served by elected employees who have shown an interest in CSI and an ability to manage the CSI programme.
-All material projects are properly vetted and monitored by the trustees to ensure that they achieve what was initially intended.
+All material projects are properly vetted and routinely monitored by the trustees and the full-time trust administrators to ensure that they achieve what was initially intended.
+All beneficiaries are also required to report to the trust at least once a year on the socioeconomic activities undertaken by them and how the grant was spent.
 In addition, the Company is always cognisant of the impact, both negative and positive, that its operations could have on local communities and commits to identifying any such communities and to engaging with them regarding the prevention or mitigation of negative impacts.
-For this reason many of the programmes supported by the CSI funding operate in or near to the communities in which the Company's operations are located.
+For this reason, many of the programmes supported by the CSI funding operate in or near to the communities in which the Company's operations are located.